quidphp/javascript/README.md

 **QuidPHP/JavaScript** contains 2 test scripts:
 - [javascript.js](test/javascript.js) - Script to test the module in node or the browser
 - [run.js](test/run.js) - File to run the testsuite in node

+### Distributable
+**QuidPHP/JavaScript** contains 2 scripts that can be used in the browser.
+- [javascript.js](dist/javascript.js) - Minified and transpiled script ready for production
+- [javascript-test.js](dist/javascript-test.js) - Same as javascript.js but also contains the module tests

 **QuidPHP/JavaScript** testsuite can be run in the browser by creating a new [QuidPHP/Assert](https://github.com/quidphp/assert) project.
 It can also be run in Node with the command:
 ``` bash